iraikov/chicken-lapack/README.md

-The routines compute the solution to a system of linear equations ''A * X = B'', where ''A'' is an N-by-N symmetric positive definite matrix and ''X'' and ''B'' are N-by-NRHS matrices.
-Optional arguments ''LDA'' and ''LDB'' are the leading dimensions of arrays ''A'' and ''B'', respectively.
-Cholesky decomposition is used to factor ''A'' as * ''A = U**T * U''     if UPLO = '''Upper'''
+The routines compute the solution to a system of linear equations A * X = B, where A is an N-by-N symmetric positive definite matrix and X and B are N-by-NRHS matrices.
+Optional arguments LDA and LDB are the leading dimensions of arrays A and B, respectively.
+Cholesky decomposition is used to factor A as * A = U**T * U     if UPLO = 'Upper'
-* ''A = L  * L**T''     if UPLO = '''Lower''' where ''U'' is an upper triangular, and ''L'' is a lower triangular matrix.
+* A = L  * L**T     if UPLO = 'Lower' where U is an upper triangular, and L is a lower triangular matrix.
-The factored form of ''A'' is then used to solve the system.
+The factored form of A is then used to solve the system.
 The return values are:
-# the factor ''U'' or ''L''from the Cholesky factorization, depending on the value of argument UPLO.
+# the factor U or Lfrom the Cholesky factorization, depending on the value of argument UPLO.
-# the N-by-NRHS solution matrix ''X''
+# the N-by-NRHS solution matrix X

 ## LAPACK computational routines